 For this year's model, Motorola hasn't changed the two key features.
 The Moto G Power still has the 5,000-mAh battery that helped the previous version of this phone outlast the competition.
 And you can get the Moto G Power for the same $249 price as before.

-If you hate paying big bucks for your smartphones, you really should consider the Moto G Power.
+If you hate paying big bucks for your smartphones, you really should consider the Moto G Power, even when taking budget options from Apple, Google and OnePlus into consideration.
 While battery life remains the main selling point here, our Moto G Power review found enough additional benefits like solid performance and good-for-their-price cameras that make this phone even more of a steal than it was before.

 Moto G Power review: Price and availability